NSW Government logo NSW Government SafeWork NSW logo SafeWork NSW

 • conduct interviews and make inquiries, in private if necessary

-• take photographs, recordings, measurements and samples * gather, examine and copy documents
+• take photographs, recordings, measurements and samples

 • secure or seize evidence.

-In carrying out their duties, inspectors may request the assistance of other technical or scientific experts.
+In carrying out their duties, Inspectors may request the assistance of other technical or scientific experts.
 They may also request the assistance of police officers if required.

-Can an inspector’s decisions be reviewed?
+Can an Inspector’s decisions be reviewed?

 Yes.
-Some decisions made by inspectors may be formally reviewed.
+Some decisions made by Inspectors may be formally reviewed.

-Download a PDF of this guide
+Download this guide (PDF, 559.37 KB)

 Back to top